dmsalter/CourseProject_WearableComputing/README.md

 What Do the Table Variables Mean

-A Codebook describing the tidy set is included in this repo as a separate file called Codebook.md
+A Codebook describing the tidy set is included in this repo as a separate file called Codebook.md, where you must scroll down to see the general codebook description format of: variable name, variable field width, variable definition, and range of values.